-For the average person this can be quite a nuisance to do, but if you are really serious about your muscle recovery this can be one of the most effective ways to help your muscles recover quickly after a hard session.
+For the average person, this can be quite a nuisance to do, but if you are really serious about your muscle recovery this can be one of the most effective ways to help your muscles recover quickly after a hard session.

-Nutrition is a key component to any athlete dedicated to their craft and having a good nutritional diet plan is just as key for your recovery as it is your performance.
+Nutrition is a key component to any athlete dedicated to their craft and having a good nutritional diet plan is just as key to your recovery as it is to your performance.
 In an article by Healthline they state you should consider having protein, carbs and fats to help speed up the recovery depending on your body type and physical activity.

 In the case of boxing training, this can be a combination of different things like resistance, strength and endurance training.
 So it’s important that you consider what you eat for your post-workout at least 45 minutes after your workout.
 Here are some ideas: